la2050/archive/_projects/2015/live-well-pico-union.md

     Clinica Romero will continue to engage local community partners to bring community awareness to the exercise equipment, healthy living classes and medical services provided at our Pico Union site.
+  Where will you be working?:
+    - Clinica Romero Pico Union Clinic Site
+  How do you plan to use these resources to make change?:
+    - Engage residents and stakeholders
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Publicity/awareness (social capital)
+    - 'Infrastructure (building/space/vehicles, etc.)'
+    - Community outreach
+  How will your proposal improve the following “Live” metrics?:
+    - Healthcare access
+    - Obesity rates
+    - Rates of mental illness
+    - >-
+      Percentage of residents receiving coordinated healthcare services (Dream Metric)
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?